jfpettit/old_jfpettit.github.io_old/index.md

 ### Senior Practicum in Reinforcement Learning

 To complete the Bachelor of Science degree in Computational Science at FSU, each senior has to complete a semester-long senior project.
 I spent my project investigating the fundamentals of Reinforcement Learning and familiarizing myself with them.
+My guide for the project was Sutton and Barto's ["Reinforcement Learning: An Introduction"](http://incompleteideas.net/book/the-book.html).
 I wrote implementations of a few different algorithms from scratch as part of this work, and my final product for the semester was a paper, linked [here](https://github.com/jfpettit/senior-practicum/blob/master/PracticumPaper.pdf).
 You can view all of my (unedited and messy) code from the project at [this repository](https://github.com/jfpettit/senior-practicum).

 #### Dynamic Programming Policy Iteration in Gridworld